vesoapp/veso/deployment/README.md

-# Veso Packaging
+# veso Packaging

-This directory contains the packaging configuration of Veso for multiple platforms.
+This directory contains the packaging configuration of veso for multiple platforms.
 The specification is below; all package platforms must follow the specification to be compatable with the central `build` script.

 ## Package List